What is mobile phone insurance?

 The money we spend on downloading music, films and books can add up.
 Digital download cover can help if something happens to your device and your downloads are lost.
 This type of cover may be included in standalone mobile phone insurance and in home insurance.
 Be aware that you often won’t be covered if you delete your downloads by mistake and that only downloads you’ve bought legally will be covered.

 Where can I find mobile phone insurance?

-If you’re thinking about adding phone insurance to your home insurance policy, Compare the Market can help.
+You can’t currently compare standalone mobile phone insurance with Compare the Market.
+But if you’re thinking about adding your phone to your home insurance policy or want to add on personal possessions insurance, we can help.
 We’ll find you quotes from a range of UK insurance providers, in a matter of minutes, so you can choose the cover that’s right for you.

 What do I need to get a home insurance quote?

 We’ll ask you a few questions about you and your property, then show you a list of quotes to choose from, including optional extras.
 You’ll need to tell us: